kaminiwalunj/AI-102-AIEngineer/Instructions/20-ocr.md

             break
         time.sleep(1)

-    # If the operation was successfuly, process the text line by line
+    # If the operation was successfully, process the text line by line
     if read_results.status == OperationStatusCodes.succeeded:
         for page in read_results.analyze_result.read_results:
             for line in page.lines: